hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/organizations.html.md

 ### Teams

-The teams page allows organization owners to manage the organization's teams, including creating and delete teams, managing membership, and generating team API tokens.
+The teams page allows organization owners to manage the organization's teams, including creating and deleting teams, managing membership, and generating team API tokens.

+Users who aren't organization owners can view the list of teams they belong to and the membership of those teams.
+They can't edit teams or view any teams they don't belong to.

 See [Teams][] for more information.

 ### VCS Provider